-Some are man-made and some are natural but each has a significance far beyond what we can see and it is precisely this mystique that attracts so many of us.
+Some are man-made and some are natural but each has a significance far beyond what we can see.
+And it is precisely the mystique of these holy sites around the world that attracts so many of us.

-Whatever our reasons for wanting to visit, these sites exert their magic on us, bringing us something extra, something often undefined, supernatural, divine.
+Whatever our reasons for wanting to travel to a holy place, these sites exert their magic on us, bringing us something extra, something often undefined, supernatural, divine.
 Something… intuitive.

-There are thousands of sacred places and it would also take thousands of pages to list them all.
+There are thousands of sacred places in the world, and it would also take thousands of pages to list them all.

 Perhaps these will whet your appetite for this kind of slow, meaningful travel — and perhaps you’ll add a few of your own to this list.